brycewray/hugo-site/content/posts/2020/12/through-with-2020.md

 - **[Cache-busting in Eleventy, take two](/posts/2020/12/cache-busting-eleventy-take-two)**---Tried to *mea-culpa*-ize my way out of the problem in "[Using PostCSS for cache-busting in Eleventy](/posts/2020/11/using-postcss-cache-busting-eleventy)" with a different solution, one based on bespoke code.
 When I got questions about the specifics, that led to&nbsp;.&nbsp;.&nbsp;.
 - **[Hashing out a cache-busting fix for Eleventy](/posts/2020/12/hashing-out-cache-busting-fix-eleventy)**---.&nbsp;.&nbsp;. wherein I went into more detail, including providing the code itself rather than just tossing off links about it.
 - **[Gems in the rough](/posts/2020/12/gems-in-rough)**---Passed along a few helpful (?) nuggets of info about managing a static website.
-- **[Eleventy and Hugo: Comparing and contrasting](/posts/2020/12/eleventy-hugo-comparing-contrasting)**---Suggested how one might choose between the two SSGs I'd [previously recommended](/posts/2020/09/normal-persons-guide-static-websites) as "best-in-show."
+- **[Eleventy and Hugo • Comparing and contrasting](/posts/2020/12/eleventy-hugo-comparing-contrasting)**---Suggested how one might choose between the two SSGs I'd [previously recommended](/posts/2020/09/normal-persons-guide-static-websites) as "best-in-show."

 ----